axonn-ai/axonn/README.md

 ## Setup

-We have built the all the dependencies required for this tutorial in a shared python virtual enviroment, which can be activated as follows:
+We have built the dependencies required for this tutorial in a shared python virtual enviroment, which can be activated as follows:

 ```bash
 . /scratch/zt1/project/bhatele-lab/shared/tutorial-venv/bin/activate

 ```

+We have also put the training dataset i.e. [MNIST](http://yann.lecun.com/exdb/mnist/)  used in this tutorial in . /scratch/zt1/project/bhatele-lab/shared/MNIST

 ## Basics of Model Training